JavaScript is required

 Better yet, keep learning after you get home.
 The trip gives you context and motivation that makes continued study way more engaging.
 You remember the cafe where you successfully ordered coffee, so practicing food vocabulary feels meaningful instead of abstract.

-Anyway, if you want to level up your language learning beyond basic travel phrases, Migaku's browser extension lets you learn from real content like Netflix shows and news articles with instant word lookups.
+Anyway, if you want to level up your language learning beyond basic travel phrases, Migaku's browser extension and app let you learn from real content like Netflix shows and news articles with instant word lookups.
 Way more engaging than drilling flashcards once you've got the basics down.
 There's a 10-day free trial if you want to check it out after your trip.

 Learn Languages with Migaku